Best Ceramic Coating for Cars: Protect Your Car With a Glossy Finish

 Hybrid coatings are a combination of quartz and polymer.
 That type, which claims to have the best of both worlds, is supposedly harder and creates a protective shell around the vehicle.
 However, there’s no evidence that hybrid coatings offer any extra protection than other types of coating.

-Ceramic Coating for Cars Pricing
+Key Features of Ceramic Coatings for Cars

 Durability describes how long you can expect the ceramic coating to keep protecting the car’s body and looking as new as the day it was applied.
 Some high-end ceramic coatings have a durability that can last as long as the car’s lifetime.
 A good-quality product will give you anywhere from two to five years of good service.
 Even the most affordable ceramic coatings should last at least a year.